-At the PPLC, you will have the chance to experience what it’s like to study public policy in a graduate school environment and will have opportunities to connect with current HKS students, faculty, and staff as well as other high-achieving undergraduate students.
-You will also learn about possible fellowship and scholarship opportunities that could help fund your graduate studies.
+During the PPLC, you will have the chance to learn about what it means to study public policy in a graduate school environment and will have opportunities to connect with current HKS students, faculty, and staff as well as other high-achieving undergraduate students.
+You will also receive information about possible fellowship and scholarship opportunities that could help fund your HKS graduate studies.

-Review our admissions requirements below if you are interested in applying to the conference in the future.
-We require you to submit the following:
+If you are interested in applying to the conference, we require you to submit: